OnroerendErfgoed/atramhasis/paper/paper.md

 an LDF client such as [Comunica](https://comunica.dev/) [@Taelman:2018].
 This makes all the versatility of SPARQL queries available without having to setup a triplestore, thus keeping the required technology stack small.
-Implementors who do need or want a full triplestore, could easily add one and use the export capabilities provided by Atramhasis to populate the triplestore.
+Implementors who do need or want a full triplestore could easily add one and use the export capabilities provided by Atramhasis to populate the triplestore.

 ![Querying the Flanders Heritage thesaurus of styles and cultures served by an Atramhasis server with a SPARQL query from a comunica client\label{fig:comunica}](comunica_query.png)

-An Atramhasis instance can be connected to external vocabularies and thesauri through an interface called a Skosprovider [@skosprovider:2022].
-Any thesaurus providing one can be used for linking external concepts.
-Out of the box skosproviders are available for Getty vocabularies such as the AAT [@aat] or other Atramhasis instances, but any thesaurus adhering to the SKOS standard can be added with a little development work.
-Connecting an external thesaurus opens up the possibility of interlinking internal and external thesauri, importing concepts from such a thesaurus and turning your vocabularies into true linked data.
+An Atramhasis instance can be connected to external vocabularies and thesauri through an interface called a Skosprovider [@skosprovider:2022], and any thesaurus providing one can be used for linking external concepts.
+Out of the box skosproviders are available for Getty vocabularies such as the AAT [@aat] and other Atramhasis instances, but any thesaurus adhering to the SKOS standard can be added with a little development work.
+Connecting an external thesaurus opens up the possibility of interlinking internal and external thesauri, importing concepts from such a thesaurus, and turning your vocabularies into true linked data.

 ## Technical requirements